Let's start with a quick look at the Statistics Mode on the Sitemark Fuse platform.

-- Feed in tariff
+Feed in tariff

-- Photovoltaic power potential (PVOUT)
+Photovoltaic power potential (PVOUT)

-- Panel Maximum Power (Pmax)
+Panel Maximum Power (Pmax)

 (% Panel loss * Panel Maximum Power) * Photovoltaic power potential

-The CO2 is calculated using an worldwide average coming from the Organisation for Economic Co-operation and Development
+*The CO2 is calculated using an worldwide average coming from the Organisation for Economic Co-operation and Development.

 Want to learn more about the different anomaly types?
+Click the button below.

 Want to learn more about the different severities?
+Click the button below.

 (Multi) Hotspot Delta

-This graph shows you how critical your hotspot/multi hotspot issues are.
+This chart shows you how critical your hotspot/multi hotspot issues are.
 Hotspots below 5ºC do not represent a significant loss and can be monitored over time.
 Hotspots of more than 20ºC should be replaced as soon as possible as they represent high energy losses and can in some instances lead to full string failures and are a significant fire hazard.

 Want to learn more about hotspots?
 Click the button below.